keithschulze/BioInfoSummer-Workshop/imagej/demo3.md

-# Cell scoring
+# Example 3: Cell scoring
 Extension of the previous demo.
-Widefield fluorescent images where cells are expressing markers for proliferation (green) and death (red).
+Widefield fluorescent images where cells are expressing markers for cell proliferation (green) and cell death (red).

 Markers: